JMao-UPC/ADeL-SM/README.md

    DEVICE = "cuda" if torch.cuda.is_available() else "cpu"  # Auto-select device (GPU/CPU)
    ```
   **Configure parameters**
-   Run the main.py to retrain the network based on your own data.
+   Run the main.py to use the network based on your own data.
    ```bash
    $ python main.py
 ```